YahiaBakour/SoftwareMiniProject/README.md

 As a user, I want to see a 404 page on incorrect URL entry.

 As a user, I want to see some charted data.

+### Unit Testing / Manual

+In order to make sure our program is free of bugs, we extensively tested additional user stories that involved edge cases and unexpected behaviors.
+Some examples include:

+* If a user resizes the webpage or views it in a small window, it still renders correctly.
+* If a user enters a long list of locations, the window can accomodate all of the information (accomplished with a horizontal scrolling feature).
+* If a user enters a nonsensical location, the app still returns a result (accomplished with the Google Maps API).
+* If a user incorrectly formats their entry, the app returns a custom error message saying so and prompting them to re-enter.
+* If a user enters an invalid URL at our domain, it will display a custom error message.

+### Unit Testing / Code

+We also implemented some simple unit tests using python's built in library (unittest), we wrote code to unit test for the following:

+* Geolocation API functionality
+* Weather API functionality
+* Login Page routing
+* Load Page routing
+* Register Page routing
+* Landing page routing

+In the future if we had more time, we would add more advanced testing to the web app.

 ### References